-I have written about music as an amateur for years, but in a unique time like this, there’s a different sort of opportunity to introduce and share music, so I’ve begun preparing a sort of program to introduce famous pieces throughout history.
-I’ll talk for a bit, then walk you through a piece of music with the hope that you’ll appreciate it more than if you’d just listened on your own.
+I have written about music as an amateur for years, but during pandemic times, there was a different sort of opportunity to introduce and share music, so I began preparing a sort of program to introduce famous pieces throughout history, and they’ve continued.
+I talk for a bit, then walk you through a piece of music with the hope that you’ll appreciate it more than if you’d just listened on your own.
 It’s not as scary or difficult to enjoy classical music as you think it is, nor is it only for a select few.

 My purpose, basically, is to introduce great music with the purpose of helping you learn how to listen and thus be able to enjoy other pieces of music.
 There’s only so much you can cover with sessions once a month.

 There’s also a separate series between the regular classes called Offbeats, where we’ll discuss more modern pieces.
 You can learn more about that here.

 The next lecture will probably be on Saturday, 1 April at 7:30 pm Taipei time (GMT+8), featuring Mendelssohn’s ‘Scottish’ third symphony.

 You’ll need the relevant Zoom info to join the sessions, which you can get by contacting me.